 Well that means that all biodegradable plastic at sea will stay there for a long time.
 According to this article in The Guardian, biodegradable plastic bags survived 3 years in soil and sea.
 That is long enough to be eaten by fish, birds, turtles and plankton.
 Long enough for us BarcelonaSail to fish it out during our plastic fishing events.
 And when we try to fish out the biodegradable plastic, it breaks into smaller pieces.
 So now we need catch all the plastic pieces, creating more plastic pollution.
 For our plastic fisher men and women that is no fun.

 Marine biodegradable plastic does not exist.
 We do not like the term “biodegradable” at all, because it is not protected.
 In other words the label “biodegradable” is not protected.
 There are no rules and certifications, everybody can call their product biodegradable.
 Why?
 Because if you wait long enough 400 years or more, all things will decay, decompose or rot in nature, and are hence “biodegradable”.

-The term biodegradable plastic creates a lot of confusion and gives a false sense of buying something environmentally correct.
-So we say just stay away from single use plastic.
-You safe your yourself a headache on finding out which single use plastic bags is environmentally correct.
+The term biodegradable plastic creates a lot of confusion and gives a false sense of buying something environmentally friendly.
+So we say, just stay away from single-use-plastic.
+Save your yourself a headache on finding out which single use plastic bags is environmentally correct.

-There are a few plastics that do decompose fast and in way that actually is beneficial to nature.
-However only under certain, almost laboratory, conditions with elevated temperatures and certain moist and oxygen setting.
-Again also these bags do not have a marine biodegrade certificate!
+At the moment there are a few plastics that do decompose fast and in way that actually is beneficial to nature.
+However only under certain, almost laboratory conditions with elevated temperatures and certain moist and oxygen settings.

 Having questions on single use plastics, biodegradable plastics, and you are the owner of a restaurant than you should read the next blog.
 Single use biodegradable plastic in restaurants.